waku-org/nwaku/docs/tutorial/Pre-requisites of running a Waku node.md

     ![](https://i.imgur.com/SyLaG6s.jpg)

-2. After registering and verifying the account, create a new project using Ethereum and give it a name
+2. After registering and verifying the account, create a new project using Ethereum and give it a name.

     ![](https://i.imgur.com/fJbNqwd.jpg)